Carrigaline Court Hotel to reopen on 29th June!

-The Carrigaline Court Hotel has announced that it will reopen its doors to the public on Monday 29th June in line with Government recommendations.
+The Carrigaline Court Hotel has announced that it will reopen its doors to the public on Monday 29th June in line with Government recommendations for Hotels in Cork.

 The hotel’s Bistro restaurant will also be opening for dinner service on Saturday evenings from 6pm.

 Following Government guidelines, the hotel has been working behind the scenes on implementing new safety and hygiene measures to mitigate risk and pandemic exposure in the changed environment.
 New safety protocols have been implemented across all departments and operations, and measures include increased signage promoting good hygiene and social distancing practices, hand sanitiser stations, and increased cleaning schedules across all areas of the hotel.

 The hotel is encouraging a ‘Stay Safe’ preventative mindset approach, with additional customer communications ahead of accommodation guest arrivals, as well as enhanced bedroom cleaning procedures.
 The hotel has also installed Perspex screens in the Reception area to provide reassurance to hotel guests.

 Visitors to the hotel will also need to follow a one-way walking system to manage the flow of customers when visiting the bar and restaurant.
 The hotel will also be implementing a ‘Meet, Greet & Seat’ dining approach where guests will be greeted on arrival to the Bar and Restaurant, and then will be shown to their seats.
 There will be a capacity restriction due to social distancing measures, and Customers are encouraged to make reservations in advance due to limited table availability.
 A reasonable timeframe will also be allocated for each sitting.